Roland White's Randy Wood #2

 The mandolin Roland White has played throughout his career is almost as well-known as Roland himself.
 Through his years with Lester Flatt, the Country Gazette and the Nashville Bluegrass Band, Roland played "Randy Wood #2," the second F-5 copy made by renowned luthier Randy Wood.

 This mandolin (inv. #MF7152) has a fine sound in addition to its historical importance.
-With hardshell case, it is offered at $23,550.
+With hardshell case, it is SOLD.

 This instrument is SOLD